-This qualification has two mandatory units and a choice of optional units.
+At Certificate size, this qualification has two mandatory units and a choice of optional units.
 The externally assessed unit contributes 25% of the marks and the internally assessed units 75% of the marks.

 The optional units allow us to tailor the course to our pupils needs and future career aspirations; engaging and inspiring pupils of all abilities to achieve.